neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 (2 rows)
 ```

-The output indicates that PostgreSQL performs a sequential scan of the `people` table instead of using the index even though the `first_name` column is a part of the index.
+The output indicates that PostgreSQL performs a sequential scan instead of using the index, because the first column of the index (`last_name`) is not constrained.
+Since using the index would require scanning all its entries, the planner determined that a sequential scan on the table was more efficient.

 ## Summary